 What are the dos and don’ts after Botox?

-Botox is a fairly quick and simple treatment, which is great for those of us who struggle to find time to breathe some days.
+Botox is a fairly quick, simple and effective treatment, which is great for those of us who struggle to find time to breathe some days.
 And another amazing plus is that because you don’t need anaesthetic, there’s no downtime - fabulous!

 So, you can pretty much go on with your day as you usually would - but listen carefully to the things your practitioner advises you not to do after Botox, as there’s good reason for their warnings...

-Another ‘don’t’ - sorry, I know there’s a few of these - is don’t rub the treated area as this can result in the toxin moving.
-And hold off on having other treatments such as facials, microdermabrasion, chemical peels and laser hair therapy for the next few days.
+Another ‘don’t’ - sorry, I know there’s a few of these - is don’t rub the Botox treated area, as this can result in the toxin moving.
+And hold off on having other treatments such as facials, microdermabrasion, chemical peels and laser hair therapy for the next few days as these can all cause the botulinum toxin to move around and have a negative impact on your Botox results.

 Take note of side effects

-An important ‘do’ is to make sure you contact your practitioner if you experience any unusual side effects or prolonged bruising and they will be able to give you the right advice.
+An important ‘do’ is to make sure you contact your Botox practitioner if you experience any unusual side effects or prolonged bruising, and they will be able to give you the right advice.

 Avoid blood thinners